 Right now you are probably thinking: Gasp!
 No gravy?!
 You must be crazy!
 And you know what?
 Maybe I am.
 Because gravy is potentially the most amazing substance on the face of this great earth.
 But I’ve never made shepherd’s pie any other way.
 This is the way my mom made it when I was growing up, and the way I’ll continue to make it.
 Because even though it doesn’t have gravy, it’s still DELICIOUS, uses fewer ingredients than a traditional shepherd’s pie, and is easier to make.

 So, I hope you’ll forgive the lack of gravy.

 - Steam sweet potatoes until tender.

-- Meanwhile, saute onions and turkey in a skillet in 1 tablespoon butter until browned and cooked through.
-Season with salt, pepper, and 1 tablespoon fresh thyme.
+- Meanwhile, sauté the onions and turkey in a skillet in 1 tablespoon of the butter until browned and cooked through.
+Season with salt, pepper, and 1 tablespoon of the fresh thyme.

 - When sweet potatoes are done steaming, remove from steamer and mash in a medium bowl with a potato masher with 2 tablespoons butter, salt, pepper, and the remaining 1 tablespoon of thyme.
 Spread mashed sweet potatoes on top of vegetables in casserole dish.

-- Dot the top with the remaining 1 tablespoon of butter (add more if you want to!) and extra thyme leaves.
+- Dot the top with the remaining 1 tablespoon of butter (add more if you want to!).